 (a) Application and Oath.

-The fee for admission is $30.00, payable to the Clerk of the Court of Appeals of Georgia, who shall issue a license under the seal of the Court as evidence of applicant’s authority to practice.
+The fee for admission is $30, payable to the Clerk of the Court of Appeals of Georgia, who shall issue a license under the seal of the Court as evidence of the applicant’s authority to practice.

 (d) Withdrawal or Substitution of Counsel.

-Any withdrawal or substitution of attorneys of record in the Court shall be communicated to the Court by written motion with a copy to substituted counsel, opposing counsel and the withdrawing or substituting attorney’s client.
-A Motion to Withdraw as Counsel shall contain the address of the withdrawing counsel’s client, or if the address is unknown, the motion shall contain a statement that the client’s address is unknown and shall contain the client’s last known address.
+Any withdrawal or substitution of attorneys of record in the Court shall be communicated to the Court by written motion with a copy to substituted counsel, opposing counsel, and the withdrawing or substituting attorney’s client.
+A motion to withdraw as counsel shall contain the address of the withdrawing counsel’s client, or if the address is unknown, the motion shall contain the client’s last known address and a statement that the client’s current address is unknown.

-If during the pendency of any appeal or application counsel for either party has a change of address or telephone number, counsel shall file a notification of change of address or telephone number with the Court, notifying the Court of counsel’s correct address and telephone number, and the effective date of such change.
+If a paper filer (non-efiler) for either party has a change of address or telephone number during the pendency of any appeal or application, counsel shall file a notification of change of address, telephone number, or email address with the Court, notifying the Court of counsel’s correct address, telephone number, or email address, and the effective date of the change.

-The notification of change of address or telephone number shall be filed as a separate document, an original and two copies, with service made to opposing counsel.
+The notification of change of address, telephone number, or email address shall be filed as a separate document with service made to opposing counsel.

-Upon receipt of the notification of change of address or telephone number, the Clerk will enter the change of address or telephone number on the Court’s docket and all further notices generated from the Court will be to counsel’s new address.
+Upon receipt of the notification of change of address, telephone number, or email address from a paper filer, the Clerk will enter the change of address, telephone number, or email address on the Court’s docket, and all further notices generated from the Court shall be to counsel’s new address.

-Failure of counsel to properly notify the Court of any change of address or telephone number, which may result in counsel not receiving notification of Court action, shall not be grounds to reinstate or reconsider any matter adverse to counsel or parties because of the failure of counsel to receive notification from the Court.
+Failure of a party to properly notify the Court of any change of address, telephone number, or email address, which may result in a party not receiving notification of Court action, shall not be grounds to reinstate or reconsider any matter adverse to the party.

-(f) The Court of Appeals does not recognize, nor grant, Leaves of Court or Leaves of Absence.
+The Court of Appeals does not recognize or grant leaves of court or leaves of absence.

-Personal remarks, whether oral or written, which are discourteous or disparaging to any judge, opposing counsel, or any court, are strictly forbidden.
+Personal remarks that are discourteous or disparaging to any judge, opposing counsel, or any court, whether oral or written, are strictly forbidden.